pgEdge/pgedge-docs/docs/cloud/connecting/https.md

 ## Why HTTPS?

 Postgres is a fantastic database choice for almost any application, including many where there are limitations or restrictions on the compute and networking resources available.
-The HTTPS API supports querying from clients where raw TCP connections are not possible or where a PostgreSQL client library is unavailable.
-Most notably, some edge compute and serverless platforms are in this situation today.
+The HTTPS API supports querying from clients where raw TCP connections are not possible or where a PostgreSQL client library is unavailable (most notably, some edge compute and serverless platforms are in this situation).

 ## Authentication (AuthN) and Authorization (AuthZ)

 Connecting and querying over HTTPS builds on the same `authn` and `authz` mechanisms as standard PostgreSQL connections.
 This means that the same database roles and passwords are used when querying over HTTPS.

 Currently, the HTTPS API only allows querying using the built-in `app` user.
 We recommend using the built-in `admin` user, or a separate administrative user that you create, to run migrations over a standard PostgreSQL TCP connection.
 Then, with the database schema in place, use the `app` user to query over HTTPS.
 As a result, all queries will be subject to the permissions assigned to the `app` user, which you can customize as needed.

-Credentials may currently be passed via standard basic authentication headers.
+You can pass credentials via standard basic authentication headers.
 Support for additional authentication methods such as JWTs is planned.
 See below for specific authentication examples.

 ## Database URLs

 Each Cloud database has a unique URL that is used when connecting from any client, whether it be over a standard PostgreSQL connection or over HTTPS.
-Copy the URL from the database details page in the pgEdge UI to use with your client.
+You can copy the URL from the Database Details page in the pgEdge Cloud to use with your client.

-For example, connect to a database with a URL of `random-name.a1.pgedge.io` as follows.
+For example, to connect to a database with a URL of `random-name.a1.pgedge.io`:

 Using PSQL: